 Students' hair and appearance should be neat and clean.
 Hair should generally be of the student's natural color, out of the eyes and not distracting to the learning environment.
-Boys should have hair cut short, above the shirt collar and the middle of the ears and may not wear ponytails or top knots.
 Punk, spiked or Mohawk hairstyles are not allowed.
 If there is a question about appropriateness, please contact the teacher first, prior to a hair appointment.